 By the mid 1800s, the Plains Cree had settled into familiar hunting patterns on the Canadian prairies.
 When hunting bison, the Plains Cree travelled and worked together in large bands and used a number of different hunting methods - hunting on horseback and using buffalo pounds (circular enclosures).
 All of the large ungulates were hunted but the bison was the most sought after.
 The bison provided a year-round source of food; skins provided materials for shelters, clothing and storage bags; and even the horns and bones were used.

-The rich supply of plants and other game in the Beaver Hills area – roots and berries, and deer, moose, and elk, even fish - provided the local Indigenous peoples with a varied and nutritious diet.
+The rich supply of plants and other game in the Amiskwaciy area – roots, berries, deer, moose, elk and even fish - provided the local Indigenous peoples with a varied and nutritious diet.
 With the depletion of the game and fur species, the Indigenous peoples left the area.